 Professor Pavel Matousek – Laser Man

-“I Am Very about What I Do and Driven to Answer Questions in Front of Me, Unravel Complex Problems and Deliver Something Useful to Society.”
+“I Am Very Excited about What I Do and Driven to Answer Questions in Front of Me, Unravel Complex Problems and Deliver Something Useful to Society.”

 STFC science writer James Doherty meets the Laser Man.